 Academic advising is an interactive process in which the advisor helps the student set and achieve academic goals and make responsible decisions.
-Academic Advisors offer one-on-one support in areas such as course selection, choice of major, college transition issues, careers or graduate study, and referral to other support services.
-Academic advising at Taylor is offered in a two-tiered approach: students are assigned a Major Advisor from their department as well as a General Advisor who provides assistance with General Education requirements.
+Academic advisors offer one-on-one support in areas such as course selection, choice of major, college transition issues, careers or graduate study, and referral to other support services.
+Academic advising at Taylor is offered in a two-tiered approach: students are assigned a major advisor from their department as well as a general advisor who provides assistance with Foundational Core requirements.

-What is the purpose of general education courses?
+What is the purpose of Foundational Core courses?

 All students at Taylor University share certain common educational requirements.
-Known as general education, this program grows out of the purpose of the University as expressed in its Christian beliefs, mission statement, and academic objectives.
-The faculty of Taylor University affirms that general education is intended to develop students who evidence the characteristics of mature and intellectual Christians.
+Known as Foundational Core (or general education), this program develops out of the University's purpose as expressed in its Christian beliefs, mission statement, and academic objectives.
+The faculty of Taylor University affirm that general education is intended to develop students who evidence the characteristics of mature and intellectual Christians.